flakas/reconbot/README.md

 1. Clone this repository
 2. Execute `download_dump.sh`, which will download the latest Static Data Export from [Fuzzwork Enterprises](https://www.fuzzwork.co.uk/) and will store it in the current directory
+3. Create a virtualenv environment: `virtualenv -p python3 venv`
+4. Activate the virtualenv environment: `source venv/bin/activate`
+5. Install Python depdendencies: `pip install -r requirements.txt`
-3. Modify `run.py` with your EVE API keys, key groups and Slack/Discord accounts/channels.
+6. Modify `run.py` with your EVE API keys, key groups and Slack/Discord accounts/channels.
-  `whitelist` will contain notification types you're interested in, and `characters` should contain entries for API keys of individual characters.
+  `whitelist` should contain notification types you're interested in (or `None` to allow all supported types), and `characters` should contain entries for API keys of individual characters.
-4. Install Python dependencies with `pip install -r requirements.txt`
-5. Execute `python run.py` and wait for notifications to arrive!
+7. Execute `python run.py` and wait for notifications to arrive!
+After the character gets a notification in-game, `reconbot` may take up to 10 minutes to detect the notification.

 # Other notes